RaccoonlabDev/docs/README.md

 # Uavcan nodes

-This repository has description fo existing UAVCAN nodes and their binaries files.
+This repository has a description of existing [UAVCAN v0](https://legacy.uavcan.org/) nodes and their binaries files.

-Last release you can find in [Releases section](https://github.com/InnopolisAero/inno_uavcan_node_binaries/releases).
+Last binaries files you can find in the [Releases section](https://github.com/InnopolisAero/inno_uavcan_node_binaries/releases).

-Uavcan nodes based on [UAVCAN v0 protocol](https://legacy.uavcan.org/).

 ## Existing UAVCAN devices

-At this time the list of well tested uavcan devices are:
+Following devices are already well tested and are being used in real application:

 | № | Uavcan node name                                  | Node default ID   |
 | - | ------------------------------------------------- |:-----------------:|